How Your Bank Account Statement Affects Your Home Loan Eligibility

 4. Existing Loans and EMI Repayment History

-A bank statement reflects the borrower’s track record of repaying existing loans, which is important for a Home Loan approval.
+A bank statement reflects the borrower’s track record of repaying existing loans, which is important for Home Loan approval.

 • Regular EMI Payments: Timely payments of ongoing EMIs strengthen the applicant’s creditworthiness.